KittyGiraudel/site/_posts/2012-01-01-offsets-sass-mixin.md

 <section id="positions">
 <h2> Dealing with other position types <a href="#positions"></a></h2>
 <p>We now have to deal with <code>relative</code> and <code>fixed</code>.
 I guess we could duplicate the whole mixin 3 times and simple rename it but would it be the best solution?
 Definitely not.</p>
 <p>Why instead don't we create a "private mixin"?
 Something that isn't meant to be called and only helps us for our internal stuff.
-To do so, I renamed the mixin <code>position()</code> and overloaded it with another argument: a position type.</p>
+To do so, I renamed the mixin <code>position()</code> and overloaded it with another argument: the position type.</p>
 <p class="note">Note: you might want to rename it differently to avoid conflict with other mixins of your project.
 Indeed "position" is a quite common keyword.</p>
 <pre class="language-scss"><code>@mixin position($position, $args) {
 	/* Stuff we saw before */